mnaoumov/githooks/README.md

     The pre-rebase hook refused to rebase.
     WARNING: *****
-    WARNING: You cannot rebase branch 'master' because it was already pushed.
+    WARNING: You cannot rebase branch 'master' because it was already pushed
     WARNING: *****

 ### pre-receive ###